xailient-public/docs/docs/installation.md

 Activate the virtual environment.

 Before you can start using the virtual environment for package installations, you will need to activate it.
-Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH.
+Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell's PATH.

 ```bash
 $ source env/bin/activate